roryp/weblogic-on-azure/javaee/README.md

    * Enter where the Oracle JDK is installed.
 Click next.
    * For the domain directory, hit Create -> Create Domain.
    * For the domain name, specify 'domain1'.
 Hit 'Finish' to add the new server to Eclipse.
 If Eclipse asks to create a master password hint, do so.
 Consider using `<your suffix>` for the questions and answers.
-   * Copy the Postgres driver to where you have WebLogic installed under server/lib.
+   * Copy the PostgreSQL driver to where you have WebLogic installed under server/lib.
 This file is located in the javaee/server directory where you downloaded the application code.
    * Depending on your platform, find the commExtEnv.sh or commExtEnv.cmd file in the oracle_common/common/bin directory where you have WebLogic installed.
-You will need to add the Postgres driver to the WebLogic classpath.
+You will need to add the PostgreSQL driver to the WebLogic classpath.
 The end result will look something like the following.
 There are several assignments to `WEBLOGIC_CLASSPATH`.
 You will likely need to edit the first one.

 #### commExtEnv.sh
 ```